Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Stable and Robust Nonlinear System Identification

 \subsubsection{F16 System Identification Benchmark}

 The F16 ground vibration benchmark dataset \cite{schoukens2017f16} consists of accelerations measured by three accelerometers, induced in the structure of an F16 fighter jet by a wing mounted shaker.
-We use the multisine excitation dataset with full frequency grid.
-This dataset consists of 7 multisine experiments with 73,728 samples and varying amplitude.
+We use the multi-sine excitation dataset with full frequency grid.
+This dataset consists of 7 multi-sine experiments with 73,728 samples and varying amplitude.
 We use datasets 1, 3, 5 and 7 for training and datasets 2, 4 and 6 for testing.
-All test data was standardized before model fitting.

-All models fit have approximately 118,000 parameters.
-That is, the RNN has 340 neurons, the LSTM has 170 neurons and the RENs have width $n=75$ and $q = 150$.
+All models in our comparison have approximately 118,000 parameters: the RNN has 340 neurons, the LSTM has 170 neurons and the RENs have width $n=75$ and $q = 150$.
 Models were trained for $70$ epochs with a sequence length of $1024$.
 The learning rate was initalized at $10^{-3}$ and was reduced by a factor of $10$ every $20$ Epochs.